 Yes!
 The vaccine is recommended even if you have had COVID.

 This is a complicated question.
 Unfortunately, there is currently no available safety data on pregnancy and the vaccine, although preliminary research has not found any safety concerns for pregnant people who were vaccinated or for their babies.
 With this said, pregnancy is not a contraindication to receiving the vaccine since these vaccines don’t have ingredients that are known to be unsafe for pregnant woman and their babies nor are they live vaccines that are avoided while being pregnant.
 Pregnant woman who get COVID can have preterm labor and are more likely to have severe illness than women who are not pregnant, especially if they have other medical issues.
 A growing body of research has found no increased risk of miscarriage due to the vaccine—in fact, it’s found the vaccine to be safe and effective.
 The research has also found getting the vaccine during pregnancy can pass protective antibodies to baby.
-The American College of Obstetricians and Gynecologists (ACOG), therefore, states that COVID-19 vaccines should not be withheld from pregnant who meet criteria for vaccination.
+The American College of Obstetricians and Gynecologists (ACOG) and CDC, therefore, state that COVID-19 vaccines should not be withheld from pregnant who meet criteria for vaccination.
 The decision to be vaccinated is very personal and a pregnant woman’s medical conditions as well as risk of getting COVID should be weighed in on the decision.

 Like pregnancy, breastfeeding is not a contraindication to receiving the vaccine, however, there is no safety data on breastfeeding and receiving the vaccine.
 Based on what is known on the science of how the vaccine works, however, it is not thought to be harmful to an infant breastfeeding.
 The CDC, American College of Obstetricians and Gynecologists, and Society for Maternal Fetal Medicine all state they believe that the Pfizer and Moderna vaccines don’t pose safety issues for breastfeeding.
 More research is needed, but, according to the CDC, early reports have shown that breastfeeding people who receive the COVID-19 vaccine have antibodies in their breastmilk that could protect their babies.

 Meet Dina DiMaggio, MD, and Anthony F. Porto, MD, MPH, official spokespeople for the American Academy of Pediatrics and the co-authors of The Pediatrician’s Guide to Feeding Babies and Toddlers.
 They write about the latest AAP guidelines, studies and seasonal issues affecting babies and toddlers.
 Follow them on Instagram @pediatriciansguide.